 Kobane is a Syrian city on the Turkish border.
 It had been a battleground between Islamic State (IS) militants and Kurdish fighters since September 2014.
 Two Kurdish protection units, the YPJ (all female) and YPG (mixed), held back the Daesh (IS) siege.
 As a result, on 26th January 2015, the Kurds drove the IS out of the city.

 The author traveled to Rojava with the Roman convoy bound for Kobane.
 He traveled with a group of people from several community centers with two goals in mind.
 Ensuring humanitarian aid and making an information campaign about what was happening.

 Zerocalcare is very fond of the place where he lives, the neighborhood of Rebibbia in Rome.
 However, he went to Rojava following the drive of emotions and feelings he couldn’t yet understand.
-He depicts it as the pixelated version of his own heart, laying in the midst of Kobane.
-By the end of the comic book, it will be clear that Zerocalcare feels that every fight he fought in his life makes sense thanks to the existence of the Rojava model.
+He depicts it as the pixelated version of his heart, lying in Kobane.
+By the end of the comic book, it will be clear that Zerocalcare feels that every fight he fought in his life makes sense, thanks to the existence of the Rojava model.

 First of all we each have to learn to kill the domineering male inside us and in others, men and women.
 Question gender, challenge age-old relations between men and women… it is the foundation of the revolution.